 We are looking for well-organised student whose passionate about organic chemistry and keen to work within a team setting to deliver world class drugs to our patients.

-The Assessment Centre for successful applicants is expected to take place in the week commencing the 25th of November 2019.
+Additional Details: The Virtual Assessment Centre for successful applicants is expected to take place in the latter part of November / early December.

 We recruit on an on-going basis and prioritise applications based on the application date.

-Applications will closed when we have filled our assessment centre dates.
+Applications will close when we have filled our virtual assessment centre dates.

 Remember to mention TARGETjobs when contacting employers!